 The full swing of the holiday season is just around the corner, and with only a few weeks left in the year, the time to ramp up your Q4 marketing strategy is as soon as possible.
-Whether you provide a service or a product, your business can undoubtedly benefit from infusing your end-of-the-year marketing with some holiday cheer.
+Whether you provide a service or a product, your business can undoubtedly benefit from infusing your end-of-the-year marketing with some holiday cheer, especially with internet marketing tactics for the season.

 Why is the holiday season so important for business owners and marketers?
 One reason – it’s the time of year customers are most willing to spend money.
 A 2017 study found ecommerce sales increased 15.8% during the holiday season, and mobile sales alone increased by 35%!